Client complaints procedure

 If you have any concerns, please speak to a volunteer or staff member, either at the office where the problem arose, or on the phone (ii).

-We try to resolve concerns as quickly as we can, but if we are unable to do so, you can make a formal complaint.
+We try to resolve concerns locally at our services, but if we are unable to do so, you can make a formal complaint.

 Making a formal complaint

-If you have tried talking to someone, but your concern was not put right, and you wish to make a formal complaint, please do so in writing - by email to complaints@supportthroughcourt.org or by post to:
+If you have tried talking to someone, but your concern was not put right (ii) you can make a formal complaint by:

 Please include your name, address and preferred contact information, and say what you wish to complain about, with as much detail as you can give, and what you would like to happen as a result.